 How to Submit Electronically (ETD)

 UC Davis requires all theses and dissertations to be submitted electronically via the Electronic Thesis and Dissertation (ETD) website.
 Start by creating an ETD account on the Electronic Thesis and Dissertation (ETD) website.
-Log on to your account to submit your manuscript and view/revise an existing submission.
+Log in to your account to submit your manuscript and view/revise an existing submission.

-Some Basic Tips for Preparing to Submit:
+Tips for Preparing to Submit:

 - IMPORTANT FIRST STEP: You must have committee approval (the title page signed off by your committee) before submitting your thesis or dissertation electronically.